leleofg/boilerplate-api-node-typescript/README.md

-## Boilerplate API with Node.js, Typescript, Typeorm, Postgres and tests
+## Boilerplate API with Node.js, Typescript, Typeorm, Postgres and tests running on Docker

 **Configuration**